 Create the bathroom of tomorrow by utilising the smart technology which is becoming widespread and more affordable by the day.
 Voice-activated technology means you can check the news or listen to your favourite music or podcasts while you shower, brush your teeth or perch on the toilet.
 Smart mirrors are now available which can display pretty much anything you want, from your email and calendar to the weather report.
 For those that are a little more tech-savvy, installing one yourself can be a point of pride to show off to all your friends and loved ones.
 And while some may baulk at bringing the outside world into the sanctuary of the bathroom, it is impossible not to be wowed by the ingenuity of these products.

 Gone are the days of square bits of cork and drab, fluffy carpets.
 Tiles are in this year – and the more decorative the better.
 Taking cues from European and North African traditional styles, the floor can really elevate the mood and feel of the bathroom.
 Whether you want to create an Alhambra effect, or prefer a sleek, more contemporary vibe, tiles on the floor can really work wonders.
 The trend in minimalist bathtubs, showers and toilets make it easy to find a good match, so you’re only limited by your imagination.
 And simple, single tone rugs or bath mats look fantastic on tiles.
-No matter how amazing your bathroom looks, if your tiles are old and boring it will spoil the whole look.
+No matter how amazing your bathroom looks, if your tiles are old and boring it will spoil the whole look, so contact JBLFlooringSolutions.com.

 A bit of greenery can really add some life – literally – to your bathroom.
 Depending on how much space you have you could opt for small ferns on shelves, or larger floor standing plants.
 And don’t forget containers – particularly in fashion this year are upcycled, natural finished wooden pots, which not only look fantastic but also help you do your bit for the environment.
 Some people like to select plants based on their aroma as well as their looks.
 Remember, smell carries more potently through a steamy environment, so your bathroom can double as a natural aromatherapy chamber too.
 If you are “smell sensitive”be very careful or consult a professional.
 Explain what you need and they will tell you which plants are the right ones for you.